 “I want to thank everyone who has assisted me in putting the case for this project: especially local residents and cycling groups who joined the campaign.
 It was a genuine community effort and today it has all paid off.”

 Roll forward some nine years and extensive work by Brisbane City Council contractors and staff along Mount Coot-tha Road has finally finished the physical foot/bicycle traffic linkages this visually stunning part of the western suburbs warranted.

 The route stretches beyond Moggill Road and straddles the Western Freeway, surges eastwards and northwards into historic Toowong Cemetery, and binds with other citybound civic bike and pedestrian pathways.

 Right at the base where the imposing, 60-metre-long, 6.2-metre-high freeway crossing lands is the Brisbane World Expo ’88 Rainforest Grove, created to celebrate the 30th anniversary of the staging of World Expo 88 at what is now Brisbane’s Southbank Parklands.

-Now is the perfect moment for the Queensland State Government, in conjunction with Brisbane City Council, to seize the moment and synthesise all these elements into one overarching theme – “Remembrance of The Fallen”.
+CANON GARLAND MEMORIAL.
+Group for the past year has agitated for the State Government to seize the moment and synthesise all these elements into one overarching theme – “Remembrance of The Fallen”.